kiali/kiali.io/content/en/docs/Configuration/no-istiod.md

 There are different scenarios where Kiali is required to work with no access to Istio:

-* When using other Service Mesh alternatives to Istio
+* When using other Service Mesh solutions that doesn't expose Istiod
-* Multi cluster environments in non multi primary scenarios
+* Different [deployment models](https://istio.io/latest/docs/ops/deployment/deployment-models/#multiple-clusters) where Istiod is not available locally and remotely

 ## Configuration